rl1987/trickster.dev/tricksterblog/content/post/ssh-tips-and-tricks.md

 ```

 However it must be noted that this essentially removes the server hiding aspect
-(which is fine if NAT traversal all you need).
+(which is fine if NAT traversal is all you need).
 This is also incompatible with
 SOCKS interface being open on Tor instance at your server.

 Torsocks is available via package managers on some Linux/Unix systems (e.g.